yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/1-tic-tac-toe/README.md

 Your page needs to have the following:

-* A title up top that identifies who's wall it is.
+1. title up top that identifies who's wall it is.
 (Mine would be "Manish's Wall").
-* One textbox that contains the content that will go on the wall.
+2. One textbox that contains the content that will go on the wall.
-* One submit button that takes the content in the textbox and puts it in the wall.
+3. One submit button that takes the content in the textbox and puts it in the wall.

 ##Bonus